Optimized-World/Complete-Pytorch-Tutorials-and-Notes/README.md

 # Complete-Pytorch-Tutorials-and-Notes

-Fork the Repo to keep your changes in in your own Repository.
+Fork the Repo to keep your changes and Notes in your own Repository.

 Use Google Colab to run these Notebooks